-Your chance of Ebola hemmorhagic fever also increases with:
+Your chance of Ebola virus disease also increases with:

-- Exposure to a healthcare setting that has treated a person with Ebola hemorrhagic.
+- Exposure to a healthcare setting that has treated a person with Ebola virus disease

-- Contact with another person who has Ebola hemorrhagic fever.
+- Contact with another person who has Ebola virus disease

 Symptoms of Ebola may include:

-There is no cure.
-You will be isolated to prevent the spread of the disease.
+Isolation is necessary to prevent the spread of the disease.